turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 <section class="call-to-action">
 ### Explore

-* Try making App.state.ideas an empty array.
+* Try assigning  an empty array to the state of our App data .
 * What happens?
 Why?
 * What would make for a better user experience?
 </section>